CiscoDevNet/code-exchange-repo-template/README.md

-# Cisco DevNet Code Template
+# Code Exchange Repo Template
-This repository is a template to be used when creating a new repository containing sample code, a sample application, or some other software related to Cisco technologies and to be made available for use by the Cisco DevNet community.
+This repository is a template to be used when creating a new repository containing sample code, a sample application, or some other software related to Cisco technologies and to be made available for use by the Cisco DevNet community through Code Exchange.

 ## Instructions

 1. Create a new repository.
 2. Copy these files into the new repository.
-3. Update the [README](./README.md), replacing the contents below as prescribed.
+3. Update the [README](./README.md), replacing the contents below as described in text within each section of the README.
+4. Update the [LICENSE](./LICENSE), replacing the file with the license selected for your code.
+See the *Licensing info* section of this README for more info.
 4. If working with an existing code base, answer the questions on the [CHECKLIST](./CHECKLIST.md)
 5. Delete these instructions and everything up to the _Project Title_ from the README.
 6. Write some great software and tell people about it.